Questions To Ask... When Choosing a Financial Planner

 Have you ever been publicly disciplined for any unlawful or unethical actions in your professional career?

 I maintain a clear record, void of any disciplinary actions.
-You can check the background of any individual (Angela Furubotten-LaRosee) or firm (Avea Financial Planning, LLC) by typing in the name on this website - https://brokercheck.finra.org.
+You can check the background of any financial individual (Angela Furubotten-LaRosee, CRD#: 5967349) or financial firm (Avea Financial Planning, LLC, CRD#: 288702) by typing in the name on this website - https://brokercheck.finra.org.
+Click here to see current info.
 Or call BrokerCheck Help Line (800) 289-9999.

 Can I have it in writing?

 Absolutely.
 In fact, I insist.
 Prior to any engagement, it a requirement that both my clients and I sign a client agreement that outlines the services to be provided along with the fees and timeline.
 Furthermore, I provide all prospective clients with my most recent Form ADV Part II, which is my client disclosure document filed with Washington State.
 This is a complete description of my services, fee schedule, & background.
-My ADV is available online at www.AveaFP.com and is updated yearly.
+My ADV is available at the bottom of every webpage at www.AveaFP.com and is updated yearly.
+You may also find it here.